+Students are expected to submit all assignments on time in the manner outlined by the instructor (e.g., Blackboard, Tk20, hard copy).
 Students will be evaluated on content standards (knowledge gained) and performance (demonstration of the content).
 Content standards will be assessed via written assignments, quizzes, and exams.
 Performance will be assessed through completion of class participation activities and competency testing.

-Assignments and Examinations
+• Assignments and Examinations